guardian/engineering-performance-framework/README.md

     <td>
       <ul>
         <li>Actively seeks to share knowledge with their colleagues, choosing communication method/styles that are appropriate to them and the situation.</li>
-        <li>Makes a positive contribution to the atmosphere and culture of the department.</li>
+        <li>Makes a positive contribution to the inclusivity, atmosphere and culture of the department.</li>
         <li>Regularly advises or mentors others in a way that accelerates their personal development.</li>
       </ul>
     </td>